Intensely Private Melania Trump Reportedly Miserable In Role As First Lady

 — Raw Story (@RawStory) February 15, 2017

-A source close to Melania Trump reportedly said that the new First Lady is incredibly distraught with her new position, and claims that because of the public attention she rarely leaves her New York penthouse home since Donald took office.
+A source close to Melania Trump reportedly said that the new first lady is incredibly distraught with her new position, and claims that because of the public attention she rarely leaves her New York penthouse home since Donald took office.

 “Melania is unhappy with how her life ended up.
 She is miserable.”

-Indeed, Melania has largely eschewed the traditional role as First Lady in the weeks since her husband’s swearing in.
+Indeed, Melania has largely eschewed the traditional role as first lady in the weeks since her husband’s swearing-in.
 Rather than move herself and 10-year-old son Barron into the White House, Melania has vowed to stay in New York until her son’s school year ends.
 However, unlike before her husband became POTUS, she is said to rarely take her son to school herself anymore.
 Rather, she reportedly has him escorted by the Secret Service.

 @RawStory That's weird.
 I was just thinking about how miserable I am that Ms. Trump is the First Lady……wierd